spiral/docs/framework/bootloaders.md

 }
 ```

-The only thing we have to do now is add such bootloader class into our application, you can simply modify property $load in your App class.
+The only thing we have to do now is to add such bootloader class into our application, you can simply modify property `$load` in your App class.

 ```php
 protected $load = [